izzi-hassan/idf_codechallenge/README.md

 - Leaderboard *must have* 9 users listed (except when the number of completed courses is lower than that).
 - You *should* display 3 users with the **highest** score of a given course.
 - You *should* display 3 users with the **lowest** score of a given course.
-- You *should* display currently logged-in user's surrounded by 2 other course participants.
+- You *should* display currently logged-in users surrounded by 2 other course participants.
-- The middle tier consists of user(s) with position equal to the median value of the size of the smaller range between the first and the last tier (and others around)
+- The middle tier consists of user(s) with a position equal to the median value of the size of the smaller range between the first and the last tier (and others around)
     - Except when the logged user is *not* listed among the first/last tiers. in such case, logged user *must* be in the middle tier (surrounded by 2 others).
     - Example: "Colin" is listed because the median value of the range **[5 ..
 34]** is 14.5 (which is rounded up to **15**).
-- Logged user *must have* higher precedence when compared to users with the same score.
+- Logged-in user *must have* higher precedence when compared to users with the same score.
-- Logged user *must have* a slightly different background color from other users in the leaderboard.
+- Logged-in user *must have* a slightly different background color from other users in the leaderboard.
-- Logged user *must be* in bold text.
+- Logged-in user *must be* in bold text.
 - Non-sequential positions *must be* separated by a line, just like in the image.